Fixed Point Theorems for Set-Valued Maps with Contractive Orbits: Introduction

 Another key property of the space used in the proof of the LOEV principle is that the underlying space is Hausdorff.
-The aim of this paper is to generalize the LOEV statement in first countable Hausdorff spaces and to prove its equivalence to the Hausdorffness of the underling space.
-In the present paper we do not impose any closed-graph assumptions on the set-valued maps we consider, nor compactness of the underlying space.
-Instead, we assume the maps we work with satisfy the so-called property $(\bar{\star})$ (see Section 2, Definition \ref{def:bar_star}) and property $(\bar{\bar{\star}})$ (see Section 3, Definition \ref{def:bar_star_2}), concepts inherited from LOEV.
-Since the two properties are defined on sequences, the underlying space we work on is first countable.
+The aim of this paper is to generalize the LOEV statement in Hausdorff spaces.
+In our main results (Theorem \ref{Hausdorff_Empty} Theorem\ref{strong_point} ) we do not impose any closed-graph assumptions on the set-valued maps we consider, nor compactness of the underlying space.
+Instead, we assume the maps we work with are lower semicontinuous on a given orbit (see Section 2, Definition \ref{lower_on_orbit}) or satisfy the property $(\bar{\star})$ (a concept inherited from LOEV, see Section 5, Definition \ref{def:bar_star_2}).

-We start with more general settings and proceed to more concrete ones.
-In Section 2, we consider a first countable space $(X, \tau)$ with no generalized metric defined on it.
-The definition of a $\tau$-contractive orbit of a set-valued map is inspired by the formulations of Theorems 3 and 6 in \cite{MR}.
-We adopt the technique developed in \cite{Kupka} to prove the main result in this section, Theorem \ref{Hausdorff_Empty}.
-We use this result to derive a sufficient condition for a function to have a strong minimum.
-We also prove a theorem that generalizes Cantor's intersection theorem in complete metric spaces for a sequence of closed nested sets with diameters converging to 0.

-In Section 3, we consider a first countable space with a generalized premetric defined on it.
-We call the space a p-space.
-The distance function does not satisfy the symmetry property, nor the triangle inequality.
-We prove that the properties of the so-defined generalized metric entail the underlying space must be a $T_1$ space.
-Definition \ref{def:bar_star_2} of a p-contractive orbit of a set-valued map is inspired by the proof of the LOEV principle in \cite{Ivanov-Zlateva}.
-In this section we also compare the notions of a $\tau$-contractive orbit and a p-contractive orbit.
-In case the underlying space is a Hausdorff p-space, then every $\tau$-contractive orbit is also p-contractive.
-The converse is not true.

-Finally, in Section 4, we show that in the metric case the two notions of contractive orbits coincide.
-We also provide an answer to an open (to the best of our knowledge) question formulated in \cite{Kupka}, namely,

-if the underlying space is metric and we have a topological contraction (as defined in \cite{Kupka}), under what hypotheses is it a Banach contraction?